Vyral/jerry-van-leeuwen/_drafts/july-2020-market-update.md

 Happy Monday Friends\!&nbsp;

-The weather isn't the only thing that's hot right now... check out our latest market update for July 2020.
+The weather isn't the only thing that's hot right now… check out our latest market update for July 2020.

-If you have any further questions about buying or selling a home, or even just lookign for some more inforamtion abotu wat's happening in the market, give us a call.&nbsp;
+If you have any further questions about buying or selling a home, or even just looking for some more information about what's happening in the market, give us a call.
+We're always here to help\!&nbsp;